Understanding RC Helicopter Lift

 We Need The Speed!

-Newton's second law we just learned about shows us how the velocity of this air flow is proportional to the downward air flow pushing the wing upward.
+Newton's second law we just learned about shows us how the velocity of this air flow / relative wind over the wing or rotor is proportional to the downward air flow pushing the wing upward.

-Thus, the faster the air flows over the wing the more lift.
-This is a very basic explanation; there are other forces and factors involved such as drag, turbulence, flow separation, along with the shape of the airfoil that limit the speed of air over a wing and ultimately limit the amount of lift produced.
+Thus, the faster the air flows the more lift.
+Again, this is a very basic explanation; there are other forces and factors involved such as drag, turbulence, flow separation, air temperature, density & viscosity, along with the shape of the airfoil that limit the speed of air over a wing and ultimately limit the amount of lift produced.

 We Need The Pitch!